martinthomson/rfced-model/draft-thomson-rfced-model.md

-Setting the policies that set targets for REP performance and more detailed requirements for operation of their functions has historically been delegated to the RSOC.
+Setting the policies that set targets for REP performance and more detailed requirements for operation of their functions has historically been delegated to the RSE.
 This document proposes separating that function.
 The goal is to improve the ability of the community (across all streams) to set and evolve policies.